21-Ai/Pose-Estimation/README.md

 # Pose-Estimation
-Pose estimatio of Body Parts using Deep Learning
+Pose estimation of Body Parts using Deep Learning